FunnyNodules: A Customizable Medical Dataset Tailored for Evaluating Explainable AI: Discussion and Conclusion

-Comprehensive evaluation of explanations generated by xAI models is essential for their intended purpose.
-One key component is the inclusion of humans in the loop \cite{dieber2022novel,rong2023towards,Gallee:xAIconf:Evaluating}, as xAI targets human-centered aspects such as understanding, acceptance, and usability.
-Conducting user studies requires access to participants, which in medical applications means medical experts, and involves considerable effort and cost.
-Datasets such as FunnyNodules provide a complementary approach that reduces this burden, as no human study is needed, and can be used for objective evaluation of the correctness and truthfulness of explanations.
-The FunnyNodules dataset framework provides a versatile foundation for the systematic evaluation of AI models, particularly explainable approaches, and supports progress towards more transparent and trustworthy medical AI systems.
+Comprehensive evaluation of explanations generated by xAI models is essential for their intended use in practice.
+A central component of such evaluation is the inclusion of humans in the loop \cite{dieber2022novel,rong2023towards,Gallee:xAIconf:Evaluating}, as explainability ultimately targets human-centered aspects such as understanding, acceptance, and usability.
+However, conducting user studies—particularly in medical applications—requires access to domain experts and involves substantial effort and cost.
+In this context, datasets such as FunnyNodules provide a complementary evaluation tool by enabling scalable and objective analyses of explanation correctness and faithfulness under fully controlled conditions.
+While such dataset-driven evaluations cannot replace human studies, which remain essential for assessing clinical relevance and real-world utility, they can substantially reduce the evaluation burden and support systematic analysis of model behavior.
+The FunnyNodules framework thus offers a versatile foundation for advancing the evaluation of explainable AI methods and contributes to the development of more transparent and trustworthy medical AI systems.

 \midlacknowledgments{ This study was supported by the German Federal Ministry of Research, Technology and Space BMFTR as part of the University Medicine Network (Project: RACOON, 01KX2121) and by the German Research Foundation DFG (Project: KEMAI, GRK 3012 – 520750254).}